Written by Craig Fearn

 How Do You Know If SEO Is Working?

 Early on, traffic might not change much while rankings improve.
 Track keyword positions—are you moving from position 45 to position 20?
 That's progress, even if clicks haven't increased yet.
-The jump from position 20 to position 5 brings the traffic surge.
+According to First Page Sage, the top organic result captures nearly 40% of all clicks — the jump from position 20 to position 5 brings the real traffic surge.

 Use Google Search Console to track impressions (how often your pages appear in search results) and average positions.
 Impressions increasing means Google is showing you more.
 Positions improving means you're moving up rankings.